-Welcome to our FAQ!
-To find answers to your questions, please use the search feature below or browse the Featured Questions and Top 20 FAQs.
-If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.
+Our frequently asked questions (FAQ) section provides information and resources on various topics.
+To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
+If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

-Ad Valorem Taxes (Latin for "according to worth") are taxes based upon the assessed value of three types of property:
+"Ad valorem" is Latin for "according to worth."
+Ad valorem taxes are based upon the assessed value of three types of property:

-Central Assessed Taxes:Taxes assessed to railroads utilizing portions of land in Manatee County are billed in the same manner as Personal Property Taxes, and subject to the same delinquent collection methods.
+Centrally assessed – Taxes assessed to railroads utilizing portions of land in Manatee County are billed in the same manner as personal property taxes and are subject to the same delinquent collection methods.

 The Manatee County Property Appraiser establishes the value of the property.
 The Board of County Commissioners, school board, city councils, and other levying bodies set the millage rates.
 One mill equals $1 per $1,000 of property value.
 Using these values and allowing for exemptions, the tax roll is completed by the property appraiser and approved by the Department of Revenue.
 Below is the formula for calculating ad valorem taxes.

 Ad Valorem Tax = (Assessment − Exemptions) × Millage Rate(s)